-As we inch closer and closer to becoming a mobile society, mobile tags just might become that next ‘big thing’ that marketers are always trying to predict.
+As we inch closer and closer to becoming a mobile society, mobile tagging just might become that next ‘big thing’ that marketers are always trying to predict.
 Last week, we introduced you to Mobile Tagging and its purpose in marketing and advertising.
 Now we’ll talk about some ideas that you can use to implement this technology into your own marketing plan.
 To help spark your creativity, here are a few ideas to get started.

 If you sell something that needs to be put together, such as furniture or a toy, a tag printed right on the instruction sheet could take the consumer to a how-to video, showing the assembly process.